 Words have the power to heal, nothing can match a ‘Well done,’ ‘Keep it up,’ and when the employee receives an appreciation mail, she is on cloud nine.
 Nothing works better than motivation where the company values the employee’s efforts and encourages them to perform better.

 It is natural to feel low, sometimes it feels like nothing will work out, but then an inspirational poster on the notice board or some photographs on the way to the bay changes the employee’s perspective.
 And most importantly if they fail to perform once or twice, motivate them even more and give them time to prove themselves.
 Give them badges or trophies to flaunt, organize events where the audience applauses them; all these actions make them want to work harder.
 Appraisals are also one way to keep them going, where salaries of the performers have appraised as and when required.

 Without motivation, it is unjustified to expect the best from the employee.

 A survey of 2000 employees by Betterbuy found a 34% high retention rate with development opportunities than those without them.
 Plus 75% of the employees with developmental opportunities said that they would say for another five years.

 When staff members are able to give their best, they become more confident, which leads to job satisfaction and hence retention.
-This training and development promote an image of the company as one which cares for its employees.
-Your workers don’t want to stagnate, they want to gain ability and become well-rounded, give them their food for thought and you have them engaged to you for a long time.
+This training and development promote an image of the company as one who cares for its employees.
+Your workers don’t want to stagnate, they want to gain the ability and become well-rounded, give them their food for thought, and you have them engaged to you for a long time.